gmejiamtz/gmejiamtz.github.io/_projects/tt09_clb.md

 Each test function is an async Python or co-routine that takes in 3 arguments: a "dut" argument which is the main top module as a Python class, "seed" which is an integer representing the function to be programmed and tested in the CLB, "sync" a boolean defaulted to false representing if the flip flop attached to the end of the CLB is used or bypassed.
+Note, binary boolean functions treat the MSB of the arg_i input as a don't care signal for this testbench.
 Below is the co-routine to test the NAND3 function.

 ```python
 async def test_a_b_c_nand(dut,seed,sync=False):